redefiningvicky/Food-Resources-for-UC-Davis-Students/README.md

  # 🍉 Food Resources for UC Davis Students
 ## 🎯 Objective <br>
-This project is inspired by <i>Remy’s Recipe for Food Insecurity</i> at Mint, an apartment complex in The Green at West Village, Davis, California, United States.
+This project is inspired by <i>Remy’s Recipe for Food Insecurity</i> at The Green at West Village, Davis, California, United States.
 It integrates resources from Aggie Compass, campus food programs, and community food initiatives to support University of California, Davis students facing food insecurity. <p>
 ## 🛠️ Tools <br>
 • <b>Google:</b> Google Maps <p>
 ## 🧭 Map <br>